 Click here to book your Cinque Terre and Porto Venere Tour from Florence.

 Once you arrived, if you plan to explore CT by train, which is my advice, there is a special card, called Cinque Terre Train Card that allows you to get unlimited trains along the route from/to La Spezia – Levanto.

 You can buy the card online on the Parco Nazionale 5 Terre website, at La Spezia train station or at the “Centro Accoglienza” of every town.

-The card is valid for 1, 2 or 3 days and it also includes the free access to the walking paths of the National Park (otherwise you have to pay about 7 € each walk).
+The card is valid for 1, 2, or 3 days and it also includes free access to the walking paths of the National Park (otherwise you have to pay about 7 € each walk).

 The cost for a single person for 1 day is € 16,00 and there are special rates for over 70 and families.

-Buying this card, you can easily move from a place to another without the stress of buying tickets every time.
+By buying this card, you can easily move from one place to another without the stress of buying tickets every time.
 Also, you save money because every run would cost you € 4,00 per person.